timvisee/timvisee.com/content/blog/2019-07-17_snippet-correctly-capitalize-names-in-php/index.md

 Normalizing using a function like this makes it impossible for some to enter their name as formatted on their ID.
-Knowing the audience you serve, this is a risk you may be able to accept.
-It enhances the overall naming situation in some of my specialized applications, but it might not be perfect for you.
+Knowing the audience you serve, this is a risk you may be able to accept but it will never be perfect.
+You could always use this to suggest formatting improvements to the user, allowing them to choose what's right.

 ---